Marko Pantelić

-Marko Pantelić (Марко Пантелић, /sh/; born 15 September 1978) is a Serbian retired professional footballer who played as a striker.
+Marko Pantelić (Марко Пантелић, /sh/; born 15 September 1978) is a Serbian football agent and former professional footballer who played as a striker.
 He represented Serbia at the 2010 FIFA World Cup.

 Club career

 Early years

 As Pantelić was coming up through the Red Star Belgrade youth system, he was offered a job Thessaloniki and went there alone in Greece.
-Pantelić was still only 16 years old when he signed a professional contract with Iraklis Thessaloniki.
-At 18, he accepted an offer in France to play for Paris Saint-Germain and soon found himself training and playing alongside stars like Raí, Marco Simone and Leonardo.
-After shining in PSG he moved on to Lausanne for a season, scoring 8 goals in 21 Swiss league matches.

-Next stop was Spain at Celta Vigo.
-During this time, he was sent out on loan to Sturm Graz in Austria.
+Pantelić was still only 16 years old when he signed a professional contract with Iraklis.
+At 18, Pantelić accepted an offer to sign for French club Paris Saint-Germain and found himself training and playing alongside Raí, Marco Simone, and Leonardo.
+With only three matches for the club, he moved to Swiss club Lausanne for one season, scoring eight goals in 21 Swiss league matches.
+Later, Pantelić signed for Spanish club Celta Vigo, but was sent on loan to Sturm Graz in Austria.

-Obilić, Smederevo and Red Star

-In the summer of 2002, after a two-year absence from professional football, Pantelić returned home to Serbia, and signed with Obilić.
-Barely 24 years of age, he was essentially starting over as many were quick to write him off as yet another prospect whose career was derailed by going abroad too soon.
-In January 2003 he moved to Sartid Smederevo.

-After settling in, he quickly established himself as the team's leader, spearheading them to the Serbia and Montenegro Cup title in 2003.
-Glowing performances in Smederevo did not go unnoticed by Red Star, and in January 2004, Pantelić became their biggest mid-season signing.
+After a two-year absence from professional football, Pantelić returned to Serbia and signed with Obilić in summer 2002.
+He was essentially starting over as many were quick to write him off as yet another prospect whose career was derailed by going abroad too soon.
+In January 2003, Pantelić moved to Sartid Smederevo.
+Upon settling in, he quickly established himself as the team's leader, earning them a Serbia and Montenegro Cup title in 2003.
+However, his playing time in Smederevo did not go unnoticed by Red Star, and Pantelić became the biggest mid-season signing for the latter in January 2004.